 Oxburgh’s story of survival

-Through oppression, Civil War devastation, near dereliction and threatened demolition, it’s a remarkable story that Oxburgh Hall still stands, virtually intact, after more than 500 years of turbulent history.
-Its fortunes, and ultimately its survival, have been inextricably linked to those of the Bedingfeld family, its owners almost continuously throughout.
+Through religious persecution, Civil War, near dereliction and threatened demolition, it’s remarkable that Oxburgh Hall remains intact.
+After more than 500 years of turbulent history, its fortunes, and ultimately its survival, are inextricably linked to those of the Bedingfeld family, who have lived at Oxburgh almost continuously since 1482.

-Much of what you see today at Oxburgh was the work of the 6th and 7th Baronets.
-Along with their wives and architects, they made the most profound changes to Oxburgh’s appearance and character since its construction.
+Much of what you see today was the work of the 6th and 7th Baronets.

-The 7th Baronet continued to collect carved medieval woodwork and furniture for the family home, including the magnificent gilded altarpiece in the Chapel.
-His imports were so numerous that dock workers at King’s Lynn were reported to have commented, ‘More relics for Sir Henry’.
-By his death, the family owned a house more gothic than ever before; its medieval history reclaimed.
+The 7th Baronet continued to collect medieval woodwork and period and revival furniture for the family home, including a magnificent 16th-century Antwerp altarpiece for the Chapel.
+His imports were so numerous that dock workers at King’s Lynn exclaimed ‘more relics for Sir Henry!’ upon receiving consignments.
+By his death, the family lived in a house more gothic than ever before; its medieval history emphatically reclaimed.